-To use your own custom icons, you can place TIFF image files in /Library/ Audio/MIDI Devices/Generic/Images, an

-Audio/MIDI Devices/Generic/Images, and they will appear as choices in the AMS device window.
+To use your own custom icons, you can place TIFF image files in /Library/ Audio/MIDI Devices/Generic/Images, and they will appear as choices in the AMS de-

 5 Click OK.

 The device names you enter appear as MIDI input and output choices in Pro Tools.